 Every year, 25 lucky ladies land in the pages of the Sports Illustrated Swimsuit Edition.
 It’s one of the most—if not the most—anticipated magazine issues in the world and has launched the careers of dozens of supermodels.

-So you might be wondering, what does it take to become a Sports Illustrated model?
-And how do you become one?
+So what does it take to become a Sports Illustrated model?
 Here are a few key things you should know.

 What Kind of Models Are Sports Illustrated Models?